 Where proceedings are commenced in or transferred to the Chancery Division at the Royal Courts of Justice in accordance with this paragraph, that court may transfer the proceedings or any part of the proceedings to another court if –

-(a) the issue relating to the application of Article 81 or 82, or Chapter I or II, has been resolved; or
+(a) the issue relating to the application of Chapter I or II, has been resolved;

-(b) the judge considers that the proceedings or part of the proceedings to be transferred does not involve any issue relating to the application of Article 81 or 82, or Chapter I or II.
+(c) the judge considers that the proceedings or part of the proceedings to be transferred do not fall within the scope of this Practice Direction

 (Rule 30.3 sets out the matters to which the court must have regard when considering whether to make a transfer order.)back to top